mologie/blog/_posts/2018-03-01-reviving-an-asustor-nas.md

 smoothly enough.
 Thus, only those who updated to 3.0.0 and wiped their internal disks afterwards and prior to the release of 3.0.1 two weeks later would have been affected.

+Disclaimer: Like explained above 5052 is likely to be a fallback error code.
+The above solution did the trick for my device, but is not guaranteed to work on yours if something entirely different leads to the same error code.

 # Conclusion

 The setup of the product itself after the firmware was fixed went smoothly.
 However, I'd be careful